aanyatr/customer_segmentation/README.md

 col1values_red, col1values_blue,col1values_green  col1values_orange.
 With 0 indicating they don’t have a particular value and 1 indicating it does.

-Binary Encoding
+2. Binary Encoding
 Mid-ground between label and one-hot encoding.
 It is better suited for nominal variables with many categories, as lesser data dimensionality increases as compared to one-hot-encoding.
 Converts the nominal variables to integers and then to their binary format.

-Frequency Encoding
+3. Frequency Encoding
 Computes the frequency of each categorical nominal variable, not suitable in cases where the frequency is the same for values in a particular column.
 The data will not be able to show that difference properly, thus loss of categorical info.
 Doesn’t increase dimensionality of data.

-BaseN encoding
+4. BaseN encoding

 Suitable for ordinal variables:

-S.NO
-Encoding Techniques
-Points to remember
-Implementation

-Label Encoding
+1. Label Encoding
 Label Encoding is best suited to ordinal categorical variables, where the categories have a logical order or progression.

-Ordinal Encoding
+2. Ordinal Encoding
 Preserves the order of the categories in ordinal variables, though the degree of difference cannot be determined exactly and thus it treats the degree of difference as the same.
 Can lead to misleading results with nominal variables.

-Other encoding techniques:
+### Other encoding techniques:
 Mean Encoding(encode based on mean of target variable, can lead to overfitting, but doesn’t increase dimensionality of data) Helmert Encoding
 Hash Encoding
-Target Encoding (applied for supervised problems can’t be utilized here) Nominal variables in our data:
+Target Encoding (applied for supervised problems can’t be utilized here)

+Nominal variables in our data:
 City
 Country